 Margaret Elliott – email@example.com

 Margaret joined Crisis Control as executive director in 1999.
 She is responsible for the overall operations of the ministry as well as community relations, board relations, fundraising and strategic planning.
 Margaret has a B.A. in Political Science from St. Andrews Presbyterian College and a Master’s in Public Administration from UNC-Greensboro.
 She is an ordained ruling elder with the Presbyterian Church (USA), serves as Clerk of Session at Trinity Presbyterian Church and services on the coordinating committees of several collaborative groups.
-She is married and has three children and one grandchild.
+She is married and has three children and two grandsons.

 Margaret says, “There’s nothing better than working with people who share the same passion to help others.
 It is also great to work in a community where we can build meaningful relationships with each other, regardless of our economic differences.”